Ninotchka: Plot

 Iranoff, Buljanoff and Kopalski, three agents from the Soviet Board of Trade, arrive in Paris to sell jewelry confiscated from the aristocracy during the Russian Revolution of 1917.

 Count Alexis Rakonin, a White Russian nobleman reduced to employment as a waiter in the hotel where the trio are staying, overhears details of their mission and informs the former Russian Grand Duchess Swana that her family jewels are to be sold by the three men.
 Swana's debonair paramour, Count Léon d'Algout, offers to help retrieve the jewelry before it is sold.

 In their hotel suite, Iranoff, Buljanoff and Kopalski are negotiating with Mercier, a prominent Parisian jeweler, when Léon interrupts the meeting.
 He explains that the jewels were seized illegally by the Soviet government and a petition has been filed in Paris preventing their sale or removal.
 Mercier withdraws his offer to purchase the jewelry until the lawsuit is settled.

 The amiable, charming and cunning Léon treats the three Russians to an extravagant lunch, gets them drunk and easily wins their friendship and confidence.
-He sends a telegram to Moscow in their name suggesting a compromise.
+He sends a telegram in their name to their superior, Commissar Razinin in Moscow, suggesting a compromise.

-Displeased by the telegram, Moscow then sends Nina Ivanovna "Ninotchka" Yakushova, a special envoy whose goal is to win the lawsuit, complete the jewelry sale and return with the three renegade Russians.
+Displeased by the telegram, Razinin sends special envoy Nina Ivanovna "Ninotchka" Yakushova to Paris.
+Ninotchka's goal is to win the lawsuit, complete the jewelry sale and return with the three renegade Russians.
 Ninotchka is methodical, rigid and stern, chastising Iranoff, Buljanoff and Kopalski for failing to complete their mission.

 Ninotchka and Léon first meet on the street near the hotel, their identities unknown to one another.
 He flirts, but she is uninterested.
 Intrigued, Léon follows her to the Eiffel Tower and shows her his home through a telescope.
 Ninotchka tells him he might be an interesting subject of study and suggests they go to his apartment.

 At his apartment, Léon tells Ninotchka he finds her fascinating and believes that he is falling in love with her; she acknowledges they share a mutual chemical attraction.
 They begin to kiss, but are interrupted by a phone call from Buljanoff.
 Both then realize they are each other's adversaries over the jewelry and Ninotchka promptly leaves, despite Léon's protestations.

 The next day, Léon follows Ninotchka to a working class bistro where she again rebuffs him.
 However, after several attempts at making her laugh, Léon finally breaks down her resistance and she falls in love with him.